 Light is more than just what we see.
 The light spectrum can provide information about astrophysical objects — and in different wavelengths, it can provide different types of information.
 We can observe the sky through X-rays, visible light, gamma rays — all of which are waves at different frequencies.
 For sounds, something similar happens: it exists in many frequencies.
 High pitched sounds have higher frequencies than low ones, which is why electric guitars sound higher than bass guitars, their frequencies are a lot higher.

 So what would happen if you would turn light (or other types of astronomic data) into sounds?
 This is technically called sonification — the use of non-speech data to represent sounds.
-You basically take some type of data and translate it into pitch, volume, and other parameters that define sound.
+You basically take some type of data and translate it into pitch, volume, and other parameters that define sounds.

 It’s not as silly or unheard of as it sounds.
 Scientists convert things into sounds for a number of reasons.
 For instance, take the Geiger counter, an electronic instrument used to measure ionizing radiation.
 If the radiation is high enough, you hear an increase of repetitions in the click sound from the instrument.
 The same can be done with astronomical data, with many lines of code, scientists can translate astronomical data into sounds.
 So, without further ado, here are some of the coolest sounds in the universe.